DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Can be version controlled
   - Can be connected to CloudWatch for logging, monitoring, and observability
 - Since API Gateway can function with AWS Lambda, you can run your APIs and code without needing to maintain servers.
 - Amazon API Gateway provides throttling at multiple levels including global and by a service call.
-  - In software, a throttling process, or a throttling controller as it is sometimes called, is a process responsible for regulating the rate at which application processing is conducted, either statically or dynamically.
+Therefore customers can control cost by setting an upper limit (PPT).
   - Throttling limits can be set for standard rates and bursts.
 For example, API owners can set a rate limit of 1,000 requests per second for a specific method in their REST APIs, and also configure Amazon API Gateway to handle a burst of 2,000 requests per second for a few seconds.
   - Amazon API Gateway tracks the number of requests per second.
 Any requests over the limit will receive a 429 HTTP response.
 The client SDKs generated by Amazon API Gateway retry calls automatically when met with this response.
 - You can add caching to API calls by provisioning an Amazon API Gateway cache and specifying its size in gigabytes.
 The cache is provisioned for a specific stage of your APIs.
 This improves performance and reduces the traffic sent to your back end.
 Cache settings allow you to control the way the cache key is built and the time-to-live in seconds (TTL) of the data stored for each method.
 Amazon API Gateway also exposes management APIs that help you invalidate the cache for each stage.
 For example, a GET.
 If the same GET was recently seen, the prior results are sent back.